 Is Urticaria Contagious?

 No, urticaria (hives) is not a contagious disease.
-Urticaria occurs due to the immune system, allergic reactions, or environmental factors and does not have the characteristic of transmitting from person to person.
-Therefore, contact with a person with urticaria does not cause the disease to spread to others.
+Urticaria occurs due to factors such as the immune system, allergic reactions, or environmental factors and does not have the characteristic of being transmitted from person to person.
+Therefore, contacting someone with urticaria does not result in the disease spreading to another person.

 Can Stress Cause Hives?

-Yes, stress can affect the body's defense mechanisms and lead to the development of hives.
-Intense emotional stress can increase histamine release in the body, resulting in itchy rashes on the skin.
-Controlling stress can be effective in reducing the frequency and severity of hives attacks.
+Yes, stress can affect the body's defense mechanisms, leading to the formation of hives.
+Intense emotional stress can increase the release of histamine in the body, causing itchy rashes on the skin.
+Controlling stress can be effective in reducing the frequency of hive attacks.

-Some cases of chronic urticaria may subside over time and completely disappear.
-However, many patients require long-term treatment, careful monitoring, and protection from trigger factors.
-Specialist supervision is important in autoimmune-related cases.
+Some cases of chronic urticaria may regress and disappear over time.
+However, long-term treatment, careful monitoring, and protection from triggering factors are necessary for many patients.
+Specialist supervision is important in cases of autoimmune origin.

-Acute urticaria often fully recovers with the right treatment and does not recur.
-However, chronic urticaria may require long-term treatment and monitoring depending on the underlying cause and the patient's general condition; effective treatment can greatly control the symptoms.
+Acute urticaria often heals completely with proper treatment and does not recur.
+Chronic urticaria may require long-term treatment and monitoring depending on the underlying cause and the patient's general condition; however, with effective treatment, symptoms can be largely controlled.

 Creation Date : 29.04.2025